expectedparrot/edsl/docs/coop.rst

 Coop
 ====

-*Coming soon!
-The Coop is in development.
-Let us know if you'd like to try it!*

 .. raw:: html

-  The <a href="https://www.expectedparrot.com/login">Coop</a> is a platform for storing, sharing and accessing research in EDSL.
+  The <a href="https://www.expectedparrot.com/login">Coop</a> is a platform for creating, storing and sharing AI research in EDSL.

   <br>